Shivek-Sharma/sumz/README.md

 ## Introduction

 Sumz is an advanced AI article summarizer application that leverages state-of-the-art technologies to provide a seamless and efficient summarization experience.
-Our application is crafted with a user-friendly UI, combining the power of React.js for the frontend, Tailwind CSS for styling, Node.js for the runtime environment, and a third-party API for article scraping and summarization.
+Our application is crafted with a user-friendly UI, combining the power of React.js for the frontend, Tailwind CSS for styling, Node.js for the runtime environment, a third-party API for article scraping and summarization, and Redux Toolkit (RTK) Query for seamless API Queries.

 ## Features